THE SUNDERLAND SITE - PAGE 015

 We do have an image, thanks to eBay 'university', an image that I have modified for inclusion here.
 A postcard, posted in 1903, that was sold, on Aug.
 21, 2011, for GBP 28.70 or U.S. $46.51.

 Another postcard image of the vessel aground at Roker was eBay listed in Feb.
 2014.
 You can see it here.

 And it is good to learn that the grounded vessel was painted, in 1904 or 1905, by Johnson Hedley (1848/1914).
 A tiny work, an oil on millboard, just 20.4 cm. by 30.9 cm. in size.

 The work is in the collection of 'Sunderland Museum & Winter Garden', on Burdon Road in Sunderland.
 There the work is known as 'Emily Smead Aground at Sunderland', though we can see, from the available Lloyd's Registers, that the vessel's name was, in fact, Emily Smeed.

 Unless, rather unlikely, the vessel's name was later changed from 'Emily Smeed' to 'Emily Smead'.
-See here.
+The image is here.

 We have a fair bit of data, (mostly from a Spanish site which references data from a volume written by Pedro Blanco Alvarez), about this vessel which ran aground at South Dock on or about Feb.
 13, 1904.
 It was re-floated & towed to West Hartlepool where repairs were effected.